Going private for autism in Scotland

 The diagnostic report

 A good report describes your developmental history, the tools used, how your traits present across different areas of life, and the clinical reasoning behind the diagnosis.
-It should be written clearly enough that someone unfamiliar with your case — a GP, employer, or DWP assessor — can understand the basis for the diagnosis.
+It should be written clearly enough that someone unfamiliar with your case, a GP, employer, or DWP assessor, can follow the basis for the diagnosis.

 Ask the provider before booking: what does the report include, how long is it typically, and how long after the assessment will you receive it?